efaruk/playground/UnlockedStateProvider/readme.md

 UnlockedStateProvider.Redis [aka Unlocked]
 ===================

-Unlocked uses [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis), which is a high performance general purpose redis client for .NET and designed to support only MVC web applications.
+Unlocked designed to support only MVC web applications and uses [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis), which is a high performance general purpose redis client for .NET.
 It works like a charm with only few lines of configuration.

 Features